groundcover-com/caretta/README.md

 kubectl port-forward --namespace caretta <grafana-pod-name> 3000:3000
 ```

-Anonymous mode is enabled by default and the default dashboard is accessibly with no login needed.
-The admin user's credantials are kept as cluster secrets.
+Anonymous mode is enabled by default and the default dashboard is accessible with no login needed.
+Default administrator's credentials are admin:admin.

 ### Scraping Caretta's metrics